Logo - Frequently Asked Questions

 What are the sizes of the individual Logo Signs?Gas signs are 3' x 4' (ramp signs are 16" x 24").
 The other services are 3' x 5' (ramp signs are 16" x 36").
 Trailblazers are 12" x 20" for all service types.
 Actual sign specifications can be obtained by contacting Vicki Elscott in the Office of Traffic and Safety.

 How much information can I put on my Logo Sign?You are limited to identifying the name of the business, or its registered logo/trademark emblem.
-Supplemental messages such as "Open 24 hours", "Diesel", and "Mechanic on Duty" may be accepted upon approval from the Iowa DOT.
+Supplemental messages such as "Open 24 hours," "Diesel," "Mechanic on Duty," or months of operation for seasonal businesses may be accepted upon approval from the Iowa Department of Transportation.
 Any other supplemental information such as directions, slogans, promos, product identifications, prices, descriptors, or other advertising is prohibited.

 My business is not located on the intersecting road.
 How will motorists find it?Trailblazing signs (small signs with arrows on a service panel) can be used, up to a limit of two, to help direct motorists to your business.
 If more than two turns are required (not counting the turn off of the ramp), or if the trailblazers for some reason cannot be placed in conformance with state and local regulations, then your business does not qualify for the program.
 However, a legally placed billboard on private property at or near the intersection where the trailblazer was unable to be placed, can be used as a substitute for the trailblazer, at the department's approval.